natyelroy/natyelroy.github.io/_posts/2020-12-04-mind-of-my-own.md

 ## Natalie's Process

 This animation took over the course of a year to produce.
-I had frequent
+I received frequent feedback on my work from my art teacher and modified my work accordingly.
+This can be seen at the beginning and ending.
+I cut quite a bit from the beginning and also editted the end to have more animation components.

 ## Where to watch